 The Child Nursing Pathway in the Interprofessional Learning Programme is 156 weeks in length.
 There is an annual intake each September at the Canterbury Campus, and each April at the Medway Campus.

-The programme is underpinned by a collaborative framework and in each year, students undertake a module with students from other pathways studying within the programme.
-Students across all pathways additionally study a module each year which supports and enhances their professional development.
+The programme is underpinned by a collaborative framework and in each year, students undertake a module with students from other pathways studying within the programme, which enhances their professional development.

 In Year 1, child nurses undertake 4 modules which enable them to develop generic and specialist nursing knowledge which underpins practice in acute and community settings.